tomas-langer/helidon/examples/se-inject/se-proposal.md

  - any type supported by the above options as a synchronous operation
     - using an executor service to process synchronous operations

+### JAX-RS
+*advantages*
+ - we already use it in MP
+ - provides a wide set of features
+ - existing media types, filters etc. could be used to extend feature set
+ - big user base

+*disadvantages*
+ - we cannot use Jersey (unless we replace the injection engine, which would require a lot of refactoring)
+ - another abstraction layer of request/response/headers etc.
+ - support for subresource locators makes this quite a complex solution
+ - will include CDI prerequisite in next major version

+### Custom
+*advantages*
+ - Can do exactly what we want it to do
+ - Can be optimal for build time injection and AOT
+ - Reuse of all Helidon classes (Server request and Response, Headers, reactive libraries)

+*disadvantages*
+ - nobody knows how to use it (this can be mitigated by using the same class names as are used in JAX-RS or Spring)
+ - full implementation on us (this can be mitigated by designing this aligned with Micronaut and re-using existing code from it)
+ - depends on how Micronaut is implemented - may not be even possible

+### Micronaut
+*advantages*
+ - we already have a POC that works with it
+ - can be tailored to support Helidon APIs (even though underlying APIs are Micronaut)

+*disadvantages*
+ - uses RxJava (need to investigate if this could be replaced)
+ - uses Micronaut packages (this is not Helidon...)
+ - the annotation style is very different from JAX-RS

 ## 2 - Declarative API for other features
-Non JAX-RS annotations on resource methods (and if we would support a similar thing to CDI beans):
+Non REST annotations on constructors and resource methods (and if we would support a similar thing to CDI beans):
  - `@ConfigProperty` to inject configuration values (Supporting all types supported by Helidon SE)
  - Metrics annotations - would useful to use the MP metrics annotation (if we can do it without bringing in the offensive MetricID class - we can live with that as well, though it would require some mapping of config properties from Helidon config to MP config)
  - FT annotations - just the annotations, not the full spec
  - `@Traced` for tracing configuration (maybe again from MP spec?)
+ - CORS dtto
+ - Security annotation (Helidon existing annotations)
+ - Open API annotations from MP spec (or from Swagger)

 Open tracing used for tracing implementation